-Executive Director of Public Affairs, Linda Schactler, coordinates all external relations for CWU, including state and federal relations.
-She works with the government relations staff in Olympia to ensure speedy and precise responses to legislative information requests on policy, budget, and constituent issues.
+Vice President of Public Affairs, Linda Schactler, coordinates all external relations for CWU, including state and federal relations.
+As Chief of Staff she coordinates communication with and work on the priorities of the Office of the President; she is Secretary to the board of Trustees.
 Linda is the former Director of Communications for the Washington State Senate, and former deputy director of the Washington State Higher Education Coordinating Board.
-She holds a BA in English Literature from WSU and an in MA in English Literature from Washington University, St. Louis.
+She worked in commercial radio and television as news reporter, producer and announcer.
+Ms. Schactler ran her own Olympia-based public affairs firm for a decade, providing crisis- and issue-management services for a variety of clients.
+She holds a B.A. in English Literature from WSU and an in M.A. in English Literature from Washington University, St. Louis.

-Director of Government Relations, Ann Anderson, is Central's lead staff in Olympia.
+Director of Government and Community Relations, Ann Anderson, leads Central's outreach to state and local government and civic organizations .
 She served in the Washington State Senate for 12 years where her leadership positions included Senate Majority Whip and Majority Caucus Chairwoman.
 As a state senator, her committee assignments included the Senate Higher Education and K-12 Education committees.
 Ann's work in education has been recognized with CWU's Distinguished Alumni Award and the Washington Vocational Education Special Legislative.
 Ann holds bachelor's and master's in education degrees from CWU.